chilipeppr/workspace-texterator/README.md

-# com-zipwhip-workspace-beerbot
+# com-zipwhip-workspace-texterator
-This workspace is for the Zipwhip Beer Bot.
-Multiple TinyG control boards are connected in parallel to control different parts of the Beer Bot including a beer dispenser, red solo cup laser etching, a cup dispenser, and a rotational stage.
+This workspace is for the Zipwhip Texterator.
+Multiple TinyG control boards are connected in parallel to control different parts of the Texterator including a beer dispenser, red solo cup laser etching, a cup dispenser, and a rotational stage.

-## ChiliPeppr Workspace / Beer Bot
+## ChiliPeppr Workspace / Texterator

 All ChiliPeppr workspaces/widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does